Get Your Home Ready For An Appraisal

 In contrast, waiting to get an appraisal after you have an offer could present issues.
 What if the home is valued less than you hoped?
 What if the home’s value meets your expectations, but there is a repair that needs to be made before closing on the sale?
 All of these kinds of issues can be avoided by scheduling the appraisal as soon as you can.

-Closing Thoughts on Steps To Prepare Your Home For an Appraisal
+Closing Thoughts on Steps To Get Your Home Ready For An Appraisal

-It is much easier on the home seller to prepare for the appraisal when they know what to expect.
-The appraiser will be looking at the following items when they put together their report on your home.
+It is much easier for the seller to prepare for the appraisal when they know what to expect.
+The appraiser will be looking at the following items when they put together their report.

 - The exterior condition of your home and property